I have been working at Gunlocke full-time (More than a year)

 They are adamant about hiring in house in an effort to always put it's members first.
 Giving me the opportunity they did allowed me to grow both personally and professionally, and has changed my families future in such amazing ways that I am sure they do not fully understand.

 Another great benefit of working here is that they are constantly trying to raise member moral.
 Management has been known to leave their offices and work on the floors when help is needed.
 They hand out gear, gift cards, and food to employees randomly just to say thank you.
 They also take the time to make the holidays fun with contests, raffles, giveaways, and decorations.
 They also make it a point to recognize and reward members for coming up with great ideas that help the company and members, and make it known to everyone in the plant!

 I could go on and on about the benefits, but rather than give it all away, why don't you apply already and make you part of the family!

 Because this is such a specialty field, many times things can get complicated and hectic.
 High end office furniture is one of the first things people stop buying when the economy starts to dive, which results in lay offs once in a while.
 The flip side to that is they are really good at scheduling incoming work so that everyone has steady work.
 Starting temporary also makes it a little difficult to get your foot in the door, but if you are diligent and work hard, you WILL be rewarded!

 Advice to Management

 Listen to members on what they want to see improved, and what their frustrations are.
 Happy employees bring more happy employees.
 This has become less of an issue, but will always be an area that any company can improve.

-I applied online.
+I applied through a staffing agency.
 The process took 3 weeks.
-I interviewed at Gunlocke (Wayland, NY) in May 2010.
+I interviewed at Gunlocke (Wayland, NY) in February 2016.

 Let us know if we're missing any workplace or industry recognition –